The Good Fairy (1935 film): Plot

-When Konrad goes to the lucky man, poor but honest lawyer Dr. Max Sporum (Herbert Marshall), and promises a 5-year employment contract and a big bonus, Sporum thinks he has been recommended to the millionaire because of his ethical behavior, diligent hard work and integrity.
+When Konrad goes to the lucky man, poor but honest lawyer Dr. Max Sporum, and promises a 5-year employment contract and a big bonus, Sporum thinks he has been recommended to the millionaire because of his ethical behavior, diligent hard work and integrity.
 In fact Konrad plans to send the "husband" to South America so that he will be free to seduce Luisa.

 Luisa goes to see Sporum and to tell him the truth.
 He thinks she is there to deliver the magnificent new pencil sharpener he has just ordered.
 They hit it off while he sharpens pencils with childlike delight, and she cannot bear to challenge his belief.
 They spend the day together, shopping for him.
 She persuades him to buy a bright-colored car and to shave his precious beard.
 He buys her a "genuine foxine" fur stole, the first present she has ever received.
 But when she tells him she has to meet a man at his hotel that night, he misunderstands and refuses to see her anymore.
 Detlaff is also furious that she plans to see Konrad again, but she must ensure Sporum's future.
 She calls Sporum on the phone and he is all apologies.
 She tells him to think of her as if she loved him.

 Konrad is furious at the sight of the foxine stole, which he says is cheap cat.
 He is also having difficulty continuing the Lothario scenario.
 Apparently his behavior was fueled by alcohol.
 Now sober, he wants to marry her and have children.
 Detlaff interrupts and literally carries her off, threatening to tell Konrad everything and ruin Sporum's new life.
 A chase ensues, and Konrad, Luisa and Detlaff end up in Sporum's rooms, where, weeping, she at last explains, more or less coherently.
 She wishes she were a real good fairy and could wave a wand and undo everything.
 Sporum soon recovers and he and Luisa are looking forward to a life of poverty together, when Konrad insists on holding him to his contract.
 Everybody competes for the title of "good fairy".
 Cut to Luisa coming down the aisle on Sporum's arm, the star on her bridal crown gleaming, while the orphans sing "Faithful and True".